canonical/juju-dashboard/RELEASING.md

 The release process is governed via a collection of automations.
 Release branches are maintained by the [`create-cut-pr.yml`](.github/workflows/create-cut-pr.yml) and [`create-release-pr.yml`](.github/workflows/create-release-pr.yml) workflows.
-A cut PR is used to branch a new release branch off of the main branch.
+A cut PR is used to create a new release branch off of the main branch.
 As long as this release branch is open, that version of the dashboard may receive updates and features.
-[`release.yml`](.github/workflows/release.yml) monitors these branches, and whenever a new version of the dashboard is merged, it will build, release, and promote the charms on charmhub as required.
+[`release.yml`](.github/workflows/release.yml) monitors these branches, and whenever a new version of the dashboard is merged, it will build, release, and promote the charms on [Charmhub](https://charmhub.io/) as required.

-The charms are built using the `build.sh` located at [`charms/k8s-charm/build.sh`](charms/k8s-charm/build.sh) and [`charms/machine-charm/build.sh`](charms/machine-charm/build.sh).
-These are run within CI, and can also be run manually.
+The charms are built using the `build.sh` scripts located at [`charms/k8s-charm/build.sh`](charms/k8s-charm/build.sh) and [`charms/machine-charm/build.sh`](charms/machine-charm/build.sh).
+These are run within the CI, and can also be run manually.